ovation22/SpeakerMeet.Api/README.md

 # SpeakerMeet.Api
 .NET Core Api for SpeakerMeet.net.

-If you're looking for the front-end Api, check out the [SpeakerMeet.UI](https://github.com/ovation22/SpeakerMeet.UI) repository.
+If you're looking for the front-end UI, check out the [SpeakerMeet.UI](https://github.com/ovation22/SpeakerMeet.UI) repository.

 ## Give a Star! :star:
 If you like the project, please consider giving it a star!